afrigon/tlwk/roles/archive/heal-tempest.md

 ### Quadim Matriarch Tank

-- Starts when quadim reaches 33% health
+- Starts when qadim reaches 33% health
 - Stay alive until Zommorros takes over
 - Walk out of the flame breath
 - Walk out of the `Wing Buffet` and make sure the wyvern is facing away from the group